naipmoro/qrng/README.md

 * __:int16__   (an integer between 0-65535)
 * __:hex16__   (a hexadecimal string between 00-ff)

 The **:blocks** option is relevant only for type :hex16.
-It sets the hexadecimal block size and must be a number
+It sets the
+hexadecimal block size and must be a number between 1-1024.
+The default
-between 1-1024.
+is 1.

+The **:length** option is the number of random numbers to be returned.
 The default is 1.

-The **:length** option is the number of random numbers
-to be returned.
-The default is 1.

-If option **:https** is true, the connection will be
+If option **:https** is true, the connection will be established using
-established using the https protocol.
-Note, however,
-that presently the ANU server has an untrusted SSL cert.
+the https protocol.
+Note, however, that presently the ANU server has
-The default is false (i.e., http is used).
+an untrusted SSL cert.
+The default is false (http is used).

+NOTE:
+If the requested vector is larger than the server's maximum (1024),
+repeated requests need to be made.
+A connection pool is used in the
+hope of increasing throughput.
+Unfortunately, actual experience
+shows no improvement.
+Perhaps the ANU server disallows persistent
+connections -- or something else is going on.

 ### Examples